 I am currently in contact with all of our primary schools who are involved with our transition students this year, and we are working together to ensure that all information is being shared.
-We have also sent all Primary schools in our transition programme a student pack of transition work they are welcome to use in their time with students in school over the next few weeks.

 Our transition team at the Joseph Rowntree School consists of myself, the pastoral house team, and student support team.
 We are really looking forward to working with all the students, and will ensure that transition this year is as supportive as possible for everyone.

 Further details about our plans for transition days are below.
 Please continue to check the website regularly.
 We will, as always, keep our primary schools fully informed of our plans.